Many college-bound students with high-earning parents may suspect that they don’t qualify for federal financial aid when they actually might.

 What Are Rules on Dependency, Divorce?

-A student’s dependency status makes a big difference, clearly, on the EFC for FAFSA purposes.
+A student’s dependency status makes a big difference, clearly, on the SAI for FAFSA purposes.

 Not living with parents or being claimed on their taxes does not an independent make.
 To be considered independent for federal financial aid, a student must be 24 or older, a veteran, an orphan, or married, or meet a handful of other criteria.